-Week 1 is merely days away, but there’s still time to draft a winner, and The Huddle’s 24th season online is a testament to our dedication to making you a champion!
+Week 1 is merely days away, but there’s still time to draft a winner, and this being The Huddle’s 25th season online is a testament to our dedication to making you a champion!

 Let’s not waste any more time and get right into what you must know ahead of the big draft weekend.

 Gamers can stay on top of the latest transactions, injury news, and more by following our Huddle news feed.

 These rules are in no particular order, and they apply to all levels of experience among fantasy owners.
 Just as important as the “what you should do” to create a winner in fantasy drafting, avoiding simple pitfalls is a must.

 1) Living in the past: Assuming successes and failures from last year automatically will carry over to this year’s results is a quick trip to Loserville.
 Each year is brand new and requires a reset of the old memory bank.

 2) Stay sober: While it may seem silly, don’t let one draft of hard boozing affect an entire season of fantasy football.
 Party it up after the draft and celebrate your soon-to-be championship roster.